torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 just calls ``kfree`` to free the allocated memory.

-There is also a :c:func:`video_device_release_empty` function that does nothing (is empty) and should be used if the struct is embedded and there is nothing to do when it is released.
+There is also a :c:func:`video_device_release_empty` function that does analthing (is empty) and should be used if the struct is embedded and there is analthing to do when it is released.

 You should also set these fields of :c:type:`video_device`: